rob-mckenna/service-bus-messaging-environment-private-endpoints/README.md

 ## How To Use This Repository

 * The repository can be cloned locally or within Azure Cloud Shell.
-Locally, is can be run from within Visual Studio Code using a Git Bash terminal.
-If using Azure Cloud Shell, make sure Bash is selected and not PowerShell.
+  * Locally, is can be run from within Visual Studio Code using a Git Bash terminal.
+  * Using Azure Cloud Shell, make sure Bash is selected and not PowerShell.
 * Open the service-bus-messaging-environment.sh script file to edit the variables listed below

 Variable Name | Description